How to Build a SaaS Sales Funnel

 8. What Makes Cold Calling Difficult?

-Telesales is a difficult job to do consistently and your team will need a good sales manager who is constantly coaching, and supporting them if they are to be successful.
+Telesales is a difficult job to do consistently and your sales team will need a good sales manager who is constantly coaching, and supporting them if they are to be successful.

 Although many sales staff see telephone selling as the entry level and beginners rung of the sales profession.
 However, a good Inside sales person is worth their weight in gold.